🔥He has 4 murder convictions. His victims’ families don’t want him to die.🔥

 Tony Eden says he narrowly escaped being taken hostage during the 1985 riots at the Tennessee State Prison in Nashville.
 The former corrections officer, now 61, was cornered by inmates as buildings were set ablaze and burned.

 Advocates now argue that Sutton has undergone a “profound transformation” during his 34 years on death row.
-Prison records show no serious disciplinary actions since 1990 and lawyers claim he makes the prison safer through counseling and caring for other inmates.”The death penalty takes so long to administer, you’re commonly executing people who are very different than the youthful offender who committed the crime,” Evan Mandery, a professor at the John Jay College of Criminal Justice, told CBS News.
-“Mr. Sutton’s case seems like a very extreme example of this.”
+Prison records show no serious disciplinary actions since 1990 and lawyers claim he makes the prison safer through counseling and caring for other inmates.

 Nicholas Sutton